Welcome to the website of the

 southernmost, westernmost, and easternmost tips of the mainland), then

 return to the starting point.
-The Four Points Ramble is not a continuous, day-after-day exercise to
+This was not imagined as a

-a new Trail or Way; if others wish to undertake the challenge, the
+any new Trail or Way; if others wish to undertake the challenge, the

 suggestion would be to walk the Four Points by whatever route seems

 best at the time.
+There was never any pressure to complete the

 the walk but